 - round brown rolls (or white hamburger buns)

-- Next brown the mince, until fairly well browned.
+- Then add in the mince and brown it, until fairly well browned.
 You might need to do it in two batches.

 - Serve with toasted hamburger buns.
 We like to use brown rolls, well, I do, the kids would much prefer white hamburger buns!